straint1/Highways_England_Network_Graph/README.md

 ### SRN_region_graph.csv
 The file SRN_region_graph.csv contains the graph data, where each row describes a highway section (a directed edge).
-StartLat, StartLon, StartX, StartY describe the position (X is Easting and Y is Northing) of the start junction (node) and similarly EndLat/Lon/X/Y describes the end junction position.
-StartCluster and EndCluster is the node id for the start and end nodes.
+The columns StartLat, StartLon, StartX, and StartY describe the position (X is Easting and Y is Northing) of the start junction (node) and similarly EndLat/Lon/X/Y describes the end junction position.
+StartCluster and EndCluster are respectively the start and end node id.
-The other columns provide extra detail, like the road and junction name, the straighline distance of each highway section, and the Highways England region where that highway section lies.
+The other columns provide extra detail, like the highway and junction name, the straighline distance of each highway section, and the Highways England region where that highway section lies.

 ### srn_graphs.pdf
-A visualisation of the graph, in our paper we were concerned with Highway Traffic Officers and thus 'Outstations' where officers begin and end patrols are highlighted.
+A visualisation of the graph.
+In our paper, we were concerned with Highway Traffic Officers and therefore 'Outstations', where officers begin and end patrols, are highlighted.
 However, this information is not included here.